Girl on a Bicycle (film): Production

 Girl on a Bicycle is written and directed by Jeremy Leven (screenwriter of The Notebook), and produced by Quirin Berg and Max Wiedemann (producers of The Lives of Others).
 It was filmed in Munich and Paris.

 Release

-Warner Bros. released the film in Germany in Spring 2013.
+Warner Bros.
+Pictures released the film in Germany in Spring 2013.
 In June 2013, Monterey Media bought the United States distribution rights and has released the film in the United States in Fall 2013.

 Girl on a Bicycle was selected to screen at the following film festivals: